Iranian Kurdistan: Qajar era

-Kurds in modern Iran
+Modern Iran

 Simko revolts against Reza Shah

 The weakness of the Iranian government during World War I encouraged some Kurdish chiefs to take advantage of the chaotic situation.
 Simko, chief of the Shikak tribe, established his authority in the area west of Lake Urmia from 1918 to 1922.
 Jaafar Sultan of Hewraman region took control of the region between Marivan and north of Halabja and remained independent until 1925.
 In 1922, Reza Khan (who later became the first Pahlavi monarch), took action against Kurdish leaders.
 Simko was forced to abandon his region in the fall of 1922, and spent eight years in hiding.
 When the Iranian government persuaded him to submit, he was ambushed and killed around Ushno (Oshnavieh) in 1930.
 After this, Reza Shah pursued a crude but effective policy against the Kurds.
 Hundreds of Kurdish chiefs were deported and forced into exile.
 Their lands were also confiscated by the government.